International Student Teaching- Ecuador

 - Assure proper registration for student teaching courses and workshop.
 Contact CEDEI School if you wish to register for courses towards a Spanish minor at UW-Whitewater.
 As needed, seek a transfer credit agreement from your program advisor to have the courses apply to your baccalaureate degree.

-- Schedule a study abroad advising appointment with the program advisor and Dan Colleran in the Center for Global Education, Tel.
+- Schedule a study abroad advising appointment with the program advisor and Dan Colleran in the Office of Global Experiences, Tel.
 262-472-5757, Email: email@example.com.
-Dan will direct students to the Center for Global Education online application where they will fill out insurance and authorization forms.
+Dan will direct students to the Office of Global Experiences online application where they will fill out insurance and authorization forms.
 Once students are registered for the program, they will receive an email for a group meeting about their orientation.
 They will be learning about health and safety, as well as behavioral expectations abroad in the orientation meeting.
 At this time the office will be making sure students have in all their paperwork: Copy of their passport and their flight itinerary (best if submitted to the office before the orientation).

 Links to UNESCO heritage site: UNESCO Heritage Sites Our Place